-1. If there are any significant aspects regarding corporate governance at the company or at entities of the group that is not included in the other sections of
+- If there are any significant aspects regarding corporate governance at the company or at entities of the group that is not included in the other sections of this report, but should be included in order to provide more complete and wellreasoned information regarding the corporate governance structure and practices at the entity or its group, briefly describe them. - 2.
 In this section, you may also include any other information, clarification, or comment relating to the prior sections of this report to the extent they are relevant and not repetitive.